 Happy Birthday to You

 There are 17 current and former NHL players who share a birthday today.
 The first was defenseman Bill White, born on Aug.
-26, 1939, who played in a total of 604 games for the Los Angeles Kings and Blackhawks between 1968 and 1976.
-The most recent was Matiss Kvilenkieks, turning 24 today, who made his debut for the Columbus Blue Jackets this past season.
+26, 1939, who played 604 games for the Los Angeles Kings and Blackhawks between 1968 and 1976.
+The most recent was Matiss Kivlenieks, who tragically died on July 4, 2021, at 24.

-The most successful player of the lot is Buffalo Sabres forward Wayne Simmonds.
-The 32-year-old leads all Aug.
-26 birthday boys with 909 games played, 251 goals, 248 assists, 499 points and 1,123 penalty minutes.
+The most successful player of the lot is Maple Leafs forward Wayne Simmonds.
+The 33-year-old leads all Aug.
+26 birthday boys with 947 games, 258 goals, 250 assists, 508 points, and 1,168 penalty minutes.

 Greg Boysen has been writing about the Chicago Blackhawks since 2010 and has been a site manager for both FanSided and SB Nation.
 He has been published in The Hockey News and was fully credentialed for the 2013 Stanley Cup Final.
 Among his various roles with The Hockey Writers are covering the Blackhawks, the AHL, writing the daily “Today in Hockey History” column, serving as a copy editor, and appearing and hosting multiple YouTube shows, including Blackhawks Banter.
 He is credentialed with the Chicago Wolves, Rockford IceHogs, and Milwaukee Admirals, while also being a regional scout for the NAHL.
 And, just because his plate isn’t full enough, Greg hosts trivia in the Chicago area two nights a week.
 For interview requests or to provide topic suggestions, follow Greg on Twitter and reach out.